Find Trade Colleges

 Read full report on Precision Metal Working at Chippewa Valley Technical College

-Out of the 17 schools in Wisconsin that were part of this year’s ranking, Wisconsin Indianhead Technical College landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Wisconsin Indianhead Technical College is a great place for precision metal working students working on their undergraduate certificate.
 WITC is a small public school located in the rural area of Shell Lake.

 About 10% of the students majoring in precision metal working at the school are women while 90% are male.